utopia-foss/dantro/doc/data_structures/groups/psp.rst

 Usage Example
 -------------
-This usage example shows how a :py:class:`~dantro.groups.pspgrp.ParamSpaceGroup` is populated and used.
+This usage example shows how a :py:class:`~dantro.groups.psp.ParamSpaceGroup` is populated and used.

 First, let's define a parameter space, in this case a two-dimensional one that goes over the parameters ``beta`` and ``seed``.
 (For more information on usage of the paramspace package, consult `its documentation <https://paramspace.readthedocs.io/>`_).